pallandir/leetcode/README.md

 Solving problems is a big part of being a developer/software engineer.
 Platforms like LeetCode (and others) offer challenges ranging from easy to hard, covering key algorithms and data structures.

 This repo is my personal collection of problems I've worked on, along with explanations on how I approached each one.
-You'll find multiple implementations—some naive, some optimized—as I explore different solutions.
+You'll find multiple implementations some naive, some optimized as I explore different solutions.

 Happy coding! 🚀